azpeteryang/azpeteryang.github.io/_pages/cv.md

 Projects
 ======

+* Research on the Internet of Nano-things
+  * Conducted Research on Plasmonic Nano Antennas for Wireless Network of Nano sensors
+  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna(Perfect Electrical Conductor behavior)
+  * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band

+* Psychological Regulation System Based on VR
+  * Completed a decision tree in analysis process, achieved automatic selection of different videos according to users’ respective psychological conditions.
+  * Realized ability to store and retrieve data in self-built Alibaba Cloud database, presented users’ physiological data via curve graph in real time.
+  * Developed a method using Arduino to send data collected from brainwave and skin conductor sensors.

 * The Achievement of Water Level Prediction Based on Machine Learning Algorithms
   * Used Pearson correlation coefficient to design adaptive algorithms, reduce the weight of the data that is less relevant to the current prediction and reduce model complexity.
   * Optimized and Approved the machine learning models (Multivariate Linear Model, Ridge Regression Model, SVM) based on scikit-learn to predict the water level.